 Officially created on November 10, 1775, the first two Marine Corps groups were formed by the Continental Congress for the purpose of fighting the British on both land and sea.

-The current Marine Corps uniform still takes from the early uniform in 1798 when they switched from a green jacket to the dark blue.
+Currently the Marine Corps uniform still takes from the early uniform in 1798 when they switched from a green jacket to the dark blue.
 It wasn’t until 1841 that the infamous navy blue jacket and light blue pants would be created, gaining the nickname “Leatherneck” today from the original green jackets debuted in 1776.

-The Marine Corps has a long history of a sea-based foundation; one of the reasons they changed their jackets to blue in 1798.
+Marine Corps has a long history of a sea-based foundation; one of the reasons they changed their jackets to blue in 1798.

 In 1776, this group saw that first sea battle on Fort Nassau in the Bahamas as 234 Marines under the leadership of Captain Samuel Nicholas attacked the British base and led to a quick and easy surrender from the redcoats.